iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

   - wording and disclaimers on AI screens
   - correct labeling of results (what came from AI vs a device vs manual entry)
   - correct storage rules (Android saves AI results; iOS does not)
-  - correct sync rules (Android syncs saved AI results; iOS has no AI history to sync)
+  - correct sync rules:
+    - saved measurements sync to the user’s account and are visible on any signed-in device
+    - Android saves AI results into history (so they can sync like other saved items)
+    - iOS does not create AI history from iOS captures (AI is session-only on iOS)
 - Links to the user-facing “How to measure” pages (per platform): conditions, step-by-step guidance, and wellness disclaimers

 ---